prestonharberts/bib/Bible/hos13.md

 > Idols that they skillfully fashion from their own silver;
 > All of them are nothing but the work of craftsmen.
 > There is a saying about them:
->  “ Those who sacrifice to the calf idol are calf kissers!”
+> “Those who sacrifice to the calf idol are calf kissers!”
 ###### 3
 > Therefore they will disappear like the morning mist,
 > Like early morning dew that evaporates,